drashland/services/index/README.md

 # Index

-A service to help index items in a `Map` -- resulting faster lookup times.
+A service to help index items in a `Map` -- resulting in faster lookup times when specifying the `Map` keys as regex patterns.

 ## Table of Contents